visit-dav/visit/SECURITY.md

 ## Reporting a Vulnerability

-Generally, any issues with security implications should be submitted to the project's [GitHub issues](https://github.com/visit-dav/visit/labels/deliberation).
+Generally, any issues with security implications should be submitted through the project's [GitHub security](https://github.com/visit-dav/visit/security) **Report a vulnerability** button.
-Be sure to attach the `security` label.